 How we use unsupervised learning

-Natural language processing (NLP) lends itself very well to unsupervised learning techniques.
-What we are trying to achieve is generally more complicated than predicting a single output variable.
-When you start working with a new data set in textual format, you must understand the documents in front of you.
-This can be done with several machine learning techniques, like clustering or word cloud formation.
-Grouping similar documents together allow you to see what the dataset comprises and how frequently abnormalities occur.
+Natural language processing (NLP) lends itself well to unsupervised learning techniques.
+What we try to achieve is generally more complicated than predicting a single output variable.
+When you start working with a new data set in textual format, you must understand the documents before you.
+This can be done with machine learning techniques, like clustering or word cloud formation.
+Grouping similar documents together lets you see what the dataset comprises and how frequently abnormalities occur.

 NLP is well suited to finding information in large piles of documents